 Small but powerful: melee diamonds deliver tremendous value and versatility for jewelers.
-They can be employed in halo settings, used to repair or replace lost or damaged stones, accent center stones in complex settings, and star in stunning, and intricate, patterns.
-These small diamonds add unlimited flexibility to custom jewelry design -- and to your profit margins.
-Choosing optimal setting styles will help you maximize your investment.
+They can be set in halo settings, used to repair or replace lost or damaged stones, accent center stones in complex settings, and star in stunning, and intricate, patterns.
+These small diamonds add unlimited possibilities to custom jewelry design.
+Choosing the best setting styles and working with the right melee diamond supplier will help you maximize your opportunities with your clients for value and quality.

 - Halo: Another dramatic technique, halo settings boast a larger center stone surrounded by melee.
-The small diamonds serve to make the centerpiece appear bigger, and together, they add immense sparkle and shine to a piece.
-Halo, like pavé, is a popular setting choice for engagement rings, but they can easily be adapted to pendants, earrings, and other pieces.
+The small diamonds serve to make the centerpiece appear bigger, and together, they add a ton of sparkle and shine to a piece.
+Halo, like pavé, is a popular setting choice for engagement rings, but they can easily be adapted to pendants, earrings, and other pieces

 - Delicate French V-Split: This setting style features split prongs.
 When viewed from the side, it appears to form a scallop shape.
 It can be used in conjunction with the pavé technique to minimize metal and place focus on the stones.